12/12 E-Newsletter PDF

 Sample Organizational Expenditure Survey - Short

-The application deadline is 9 pm on Wednesday, September 12, 2012 at the Durham Arts Council (120 Morris Street) in downtown Durham.
+The application deadline is 9 pm on Wednesday, September 18, 2013 at the Durham Arts Council (120 Morris Street) in downtown Durham.
 The Emerging Artists Grant program is open to artists living in Durham, Chatham, Orange, Granville and Person counties.
 To be eligible for an Emerging Artists Grant, an artist must have lived in one of the five partner counties at least one year, must be at least 18 years of age and cannot be a student enrolled in an undergraduate or graduate degree program in their art form.
-Applications are now available at the front desk of the Durham Arts Council building, located at 120 Morris Street, Durham, NC 27701 or by calling 919-560-2720.
-Applications are also available for downloading from the Durham Arts Council web site at www.durhamarts.org and additionally at sponsoring agencies’ websites.
+Applications will also be available for downloading from the Durham Arts Council web site at www.durhamarts.org/artistsinfo_emergingartists.html.

 Richard H. Thornton Library, 210 Main Street, Oxford, NC